NixOS/nixos-weekly/content/2017/03-better-late-then-never.rst

 section is that it is going to expose some of the questions that happen in the past.
 With this we hope that none of the questions will be left unanswered.

-Sometimes we froget just how awesome Nix / NixOS is and we take its capabilities for granted.
+Sometimes we forget just how awesome Nix / NixOS is and we take its capabilities for granted.
 It is important that we remind ourself from time to time why are we using it, via reddit - `In Love`_: